raynmetal/game-of-ur/README.md

 Game of Ur is a competitive, two-player board game.
 The player who moves all 5 of their pieces to the end of the course first, wins the game.
 The variant implemented in this adaptation is based on a paper by Irving Finkel.
 See the [game design document](docs/game_design_doc.md) for more information.

+### Documentation

+Documentation for this game and its engine is available on this project's [github pages](https://raynmetal.github.io/game-of-ur/index.html).

 ### Motivation

 I spent 2023-2024 studying C++, OpenGL, SDL, and 3D graphics by following the tutorials on [learncpp](https://www.learncpp.com/), [Lazy Foo](https://lazyfoo.net), and [Learn OpenGL](https://learnopengl.com/) among others.
 With this project, I hope to both cement and demonstrate my newly acquired skills.